ABOUT THE 2022 BEST OF LAS VEGAS PROGRAM

 The regular voting period begins at 12:00PM Pacific Time, Monday, August 29, 2022 and ends at 11:59PM Pacific Time, Thursday, September 22, 2022.

 Can I “write-in” a business during voting?

 Our ballot is a closed ballot, however; we will consider late entries into an established category by request.
-All late entries must be received by Thursday, September 10th.
-All late entries must be emailed to for consideration.
+All late entries must be received by Friday, September 10th.
+All late entries must be emailed to firstname.lastname@example.org for consideration.

 When will winners be announced?